ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 WebTransport using HTTP semantics.
 This includes unidirectional streams, bidirectional streams, and datagrams.

-By relying only on generic HTTP semantics, this protocol might allow deployment using any HTTP version.
-However, this document only defines negotiation for HTTP/2 {{HTTP2}} as the current most common TCP-based fallback to HTTP/3.
+By relying only on generic HTTP semantics, this protocol can be deployed over multiple HTTP versions.
+This document defines negotiation for HTTP/2 {{HTTP2}}
+as the current most common TCP-based fallback to HTTP/3.
+In some cases, the same capsule-based protocol can also be used over HTTP/3, as described in
+{{Section 2.1.2 of WEBTRANSPORT-H3}}.

 ## Terminology